KovaxG/Flotz/README.md

 If the player doesn't have a card, the player draws 4 new cards from the deck and their turn is over.
 He cannot acquire a province that round.

+### Win Condition

+If one players holds at least half of all available provinces, the game is over and that player has won.

 ## Lists of Cards